-7. The market rate cannot specify the rate of inflation or deflation, while endogenously, the rate of inflation or deflation is involved in the hyperbola reduction of the rate of return The endogenous rate of inflation/deflation is the horizontal asymptote less the rate of return in equilibrium, setting i = I/Y on the x axis.
+7. The market rate cannot specify the rate of inflation or deflation, while endogenously, the rate of inflation or deflation is involved in the hyperbola reduction of the rate of return equation.
+The endogenous rate of inflation/deflation is the horizontal asymptote less the rate of return in equilibrium, setting i = I/Y on the x axis.

-For simplicity, this chapter does not discuss the liquidation of debt, except for this paragraph.
+For simplicity, this paper does not discuss the liquidation of debt, except for this paragraph.
 Reinhart, C. M. and Sbrancia, M. B. (NBER WP# 16893, 64p., 2011), based on Reinhart, C. M. (NEER WP#15815, 127p., 2010), empirically proves that national debts reduce not only by default but also by debt issue at an arbitrary interest rate, less than the market debt yield.
 Conclusively, the liquidation of debt remains one of symptomatic treatments and countermeasures.
 Default and financial institution-rescue shift money from government to enterprises, while liquidation of debt from enterprises to government.
-The author indicates that the liquidation of debt is measured by a minus cost of capital endogenous Phelps in the endogenous system maximizes the rate of return with minimum net investment under a given consumption, $C = C_G + C{PRI}$ , where national taste/preferences is calculated as macro utility by country, using the relative discount rates of capital goods to consumer goods; (rho/r)(C/Y), the propensity to consume c = C/Y, and $\frac{rho}{r} = 13.301c^2 - 22.608c + 10.566$ .
+The author indicates that the liquidation of debt is measured by a minus cost of capital under deflation and that under such deflation, it is impossible for policy-makers to adjust the rate of inflation.
+According to the current European Central Bank (ECB) information, the current EU crisis realizes 53.5% reduction of debt at Greece rescue at the sacrifice of propensity to consume c = C/Y, and $\frac{rho}{r} = 13.301c^2 - 22.608c + 10.566$ .